Ponyboy47/Pathman/README.md

 let genericArray = GenericPath(["/", "tmp"]) let genericSlice = GenericPath(["/", "tmp", "test"].dropLast())

-// FilePaths and DirectoryPaths can be initialized the same as a GenericPath, but their initializers
+// FilePaths and DirectoryPaths can be initialized the same as a GenericPath,
-// are failable.
+// but their initializers are failable.
-// The initializers will fail if the path exists and does not match the expected type.
-If the path
+// The initializers will fail if the path exists and does not match the
-// does not exist, then the object will be created successfully
+// expected type.
+If the path does not exist, then the object will be created
+// successfully

 // fails
-let file = FilePath("/tmp") else {
+guard let file = FilePath("/tmp") else {
     print("Path is not a file")
     return
 }